Foxandxss/hello-lineman/README.md

 end
 ```

-With that, when we make our first *GET* the cookie will be set and angular will save the *CSRF token* into a header.
-The advantage is that you don't need to write any code in angular.
+With that, when we make our first *GET*, the cookie will be set and Angular will save the *CSRF token* into a header.
+The advantage is that you don't need to write any code in Angular.

 Another thing you maybe want is *HTML 5 mode*.
-That is trickier to use at the moment because the fake server which came with lineman doesn't support it yet (Check [this](https://github.com/testdouble/lineman/pull/60)).
+That is trickier to use at the moment because the fake server which came with Lineman doesn't support it yet (Check [this](https://github.com/testdouble/lineman/pull/60)).

 Anyways, if you want to deploy and have it working (Since Rails supports it) you need a couple of things.